RealtyOffer/realty-offer-frontend/src/pages/index.md

         about it, RealtyOffer is completely FREE!
     - title: Step Two
       body: >-
-        Agents will receive your information and within 24 hours, agents have the opportunity to bid and win your business.
+        Real estate agents will receive your information and within 24 hours, they have the opportunity to bid and win your business.